pce-uw-jscript400/w6-frontend-to-backend/README.md

 - [ ] If there are no posts for a user, show a message on their `/users/<userId>/posts` page that encourages them to create a new post.

-- [ ] If there is no emotion for a post, hide the associated message on each post.
+- [e] If there is no emotion for a post, hide the associated message on each post.

 - [ ] Show the user's username on the navigation when they are logged in as a link.
 When clicked, go to a new page: `/users/<userId>/edit`